MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-develop-localization.md

 ms.assetID: be636361-9de8-4efb-ad50-445e4b7b3255
 ---

-# Development of a Localization
+# Development of a Localization Solution
 If you want to bring capabilities of the [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)] Core to your local market, then there are several reasons why you would want to choose [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)]:

 - Easy to translate and strong base capabilities ready for localization.